msaldanha/setinstone/README.md

 ## What is it?

+First, it is my pet project and isn't finished.

 A P2P Social Network which uses a distributed DB to store posts.

 It is called SetInStone because changes in the posts are not allowed and, once stored, can't be changed.